Lake, Clare County, Michigan: Geography

-Lake is located in Garfield Township in southweastern Clare County about 5.0 mi west of the village of Farwell along U.S. Route 10.
+Lake is located in Garfield Township in southweastern Clare County about 5.0 mi west of the village of Farwell along U.S. Highway 10.
 The community is situated between two lakes: the larger Crooked Lake on the west and the smaller Perch Lake on the east.
 The community is located near many other smaller lakes, including Big Cranberry Lake, Gray Lake, and Mystic Lake.
 Eight Point Lake is a larger lake located to the west.

 Other nearby communities include Lake George to the north, Weidman to the south, the village of Barryton to the southwest, and Sears to the northwest.
-The city of Clare and U.S. Route 127 are about 12.0 mi to the east via M-115.
+The city of Clare and U.S. Highway 127 are about 12.0 mi to the east via M-115.

 The Lake post office uses the 48632 ZIP Code.
 The current post office is located at 8959 Lake Station Avenue.

 The post office serves a large Tabulation Area covering 126.84 sqmi of land and a population of 5,125.
 The post office serves the majority of Garfield Township, as well as most of Freeman Township to the north.
 The post office also serves the western portion of Lincoln Township, as well as a very small portion of Surrey Township and Redding Township.
 The ZIP Code also extends west into small areas of Orient Township in Osceola County and Fork Township in Mecosta County.
 In Isabella County to the south, the Lake post office serves portions of Coldwater, Gilmore, and Sherman townships.

 The Pere Marquette State Trail is a 55 mi multi-use trail that runs from Clare to Baldwin along the former railway lines.
 The community of Lake contains a trailhead called Lake Station Depot.
 The Garfield Township Hall is located in Lake at 9348 Terry Street in the center of the community.
 The community is served entirely by Farwell Area Schools to the east in the village of Farwell.